Allocation: US$9.44 million

 Blogs and news

-The PNG program is financed by a US$7.4 million grant that includes US$3.5 million from the GPE Multiplier, which will mobilize US$10.6 million in additional co-financing from the Government of Japan.
+The Boosting Education Standards Together in PNG (BEST PNG) Program is financed by a US$7.4 million grant that includes US$3.2 million from the GPE Multiplier, which mobilizes US$10.6 million in additional co-financing from the government of Japan.

-The implementation grant finances the boosting education standards together (BEST PNG), which is fully aligned with the country’s educational priorities and strategies, and benefits from strong national and development partner ownership.
+The program is fully aligned with the country’s educational priorities and strategies, and benefits from strong national and development partner ownership.

 All amounts are in US dollars.

-GPE has also provided the Papua New Guinea Education Advocacy Network (PEAN) with a grant from the Civil Society Education Fund, to support its engagement in education sector policy dialogue and citizens’ voice in education quality, equity, and financing and sector reform.
+GPE had provided the Papua New Guinea Education Advocacy Network (PEAN) with a grant from the CSEF to support its engagement in education sector policy dialogue and citizens’ voice in education quality, equity, and financing and sector reform.